 About

-She also works with several independent athletes, primarily in endurance sports and dance, and with clients seeking her knowledge in injury rehabiliation.
+When Siobhan is not working with Olympians, she also works with several independent athletes, primarily in endurance sports and dance, and with clients seeking her knowledge in injury rehabiliation.

 Siobhan Milner is a believer in evidence-based exercise prescription, but also strongly believes that all training should be athlete-focused; specific to their goals, their needs, and their likes and dislikes.
 Most of all, she loves seeing change in her athletes’ lives – whether it’s at the level of function, pain, or performance.